bioatmosphere/An_emergent_soil_enzyme_decomposition_model/README.md

 the source data and the corresponding code doing the statistical analysis (in R) and drawing plots (in Python 3.6) in a format of Jupyter Notebook are deposited.
 ->With JupyterNotebook, step-by-step analyses are demonstrated, facilicating reproducible analysis.
+** Any questions should be directed to B. Wang at wbwenwu@gmail.com or bw8my@virginia.edu